mpoli/asyncamanda/README.md

 asyncamanda changes the way backups for these machines are done: the client will actively start the backup cycle, when it is available, and will call amdump on amanda server when it is online.

-The recommended way of execution is to setup Anacron to run
+The recommended way of execution is to setup Anacron to run at some point (20 minutes for example) after the backup-client computer initializes.
+A configuration example is provided below.

+Given the mobile nature of laptops, another way to set the system up is to establish a VPN (with OpenVPN for example) between the client computer and the backup server, and setup OpenVPN to execute the script on connection so it will trigger the backup procedure to operate within the virtual network when connectivity between client and server is assured.

 #Pre-requisites#

 * OpenSSH

 * Net::OpenSSH

+* Time::ParseDate

 * A GNUTAR Amanda backup dumptype (will not work with other backup methods)